-The Company, Cathay Bank and Mr. Liu entered into the Control Agreement contemporaneously with the execution and delivery of his employment agreement.
-For a description of the Control Agreement, please see below under "Potential Payments Upon Termination or Change in Control - Change of Control Employment Agreements."
+The Company, Cathay Bank and Mr. Liu entered into the Liu Control Agreement contemporaneously with the execution and delivery of his employment agreement.
+For a description of the Liu Control Agreement, please see below under "Potential Payments Upon Termination or Change in Control - Change of Control Employment Agreements."

-The preceding description of Mr. Liu's employment agreement and his Control Agreement is not a complete summary and is qualified in its entirety by reference to his employment agreement and Control Agreement, copies of which have been filed by Bancorp as exhibits to the Form 8-K on July 16, 2020.
+The preceding description of Mr. Liu's employment agreement and the Liu Control Agreement is not a complete summary and is qualified in its entirety by reference to his employment agreement and the Liu Control Agreement, copies of which have been filed with the SEC by Bancorp as exhibits to the Current Report on Form 8-K on July 17, 2020.